 However, tracking your marketing performance is the key to knowing what’s working (or not) by finding out how visitors are interacting with different brand touch points.
 From there, you can determine how to better allocate marketing resources to priority channels, as well as optimize campaigns.

 Chances are, you’re already using multiple channels to promote your products and run different campaigns, like Facebook, Instagram, and email marketing.
-By tracking your analytics and monitoring the performance of each, you can make the most of your limited time and resources to focus on the right platforms, channels, and messages to improve your future campaigns.
+Here’s your 7-step guide on how to track those channels effectively.

 Any successful business endeavor starts with establishing your goals.
 When you set your goals, remember to follow a SMART framework:

 Specific: Identify details like the reason for the goal, the deadline, the objectives, and the assigned resource persons.

 Measurable: Make sure to measure the goal's success using concrete metrics and backed up by key performance indicators.

 Achievable: Dream big, but remember to stay grounded with your realistic goals.